The Origin of the Green, Yellow, and Red Color Scheme for Traffic Lights

 Today I found out the origin of the green, yellow, and red color scheme for traffic lights.

 So how did this system transfer to the road?
 In London, England in 1865 there was a growing concern over the amount of horse-drawn traffic causing danger to pedestrians trying to cross the roads.
-A railway manager and engineer named John Peake Knight, who specialized in designing signaling systems for the British railway, approached the Metropolitan Police with the idea of using a similar semaphore/lighted system for road traffic.
+A railway manager and engineer named John Peake Knight, who specialized in designing signaling systems for the British railway, approached the Metropolitan Police with the idea of using a semaphore/lighted system for road traffic.
 In the daytime, this semaphore method used an arm or arms that could be raised or lowered by a police officer, notifying carriages when they should stop when the arm(s) stuck out sideways.
-At night, his system used the red and green colors to indicate the same type of thing, again traditional to the railroads.
+At night, his system used the red and green colors for stop and go.

 His proposal was accepted and, on December 10, 1868, the system was put in place at the junction of Great George and Bridge Street in London, near Parliament.
 The system worked extremely well… for about a month.
 That’s when one of the gas lines that supplied the lights began to leak.
 Unfortunately, the policeman who was operating the arm was unaware of the leak and ended up being severely burned when the lamp exploded.
 Thus, despite its early success, the semaphore traffic system was immediately dropped in England.